Nero Multimedia Suite

-Nero Platinum Suite is a software suite for Microsoft Windows that is developed and marketed by Nero AG.
-Version 2017 of this product was released in October 2016.
+Nero Platinum Suite (formerly known as Nero Multimedia Suite) is a software suite for Microsoft Windows that is developed and marketed by Nero AG.
+Version 2026 is the latest version of the suite released in 2025.

 Version differences

 Since its Version 10, Nero provides two variants of the suite – the Classic and the Platinum.
 The Platinum version includes the following additional functions: